 Bracket fits to grounding bolt on IC 705

 Low cost stand options below for many QRP radios including the Icom 705

-You can pick these up for £15 > £20 or make one in an hour or so, 2 end pieces and some M5 studing with nuts/washers
+You can pick these up for £15 > £20 or make one in an hour or so, 2 end pieces and some M5 studding with nuts/washers

-Ultra lightweight, handheld, high current, Li-Po 12 volt units available in 8,10 and 22 amp packs that you can carry with ease and can be solar charged or 12 volt dc charged as they have the charging/protection circuits built in.
-These units are just superb and are used on many African commercial portable radio systems that I have been involved in.
+Ultra lightweight, handheld, high current, Li-Po 12 volt units available in 8,10 and 22 amp packs that you can carry with ease and can be solar charged or 12 volt dc charged as they have BMS charging/protection circuits built in.
+These units are just superb and have been used on many African commercial portable radio systems that I have been involved in.
 Ideal for lots of portable applications including lighting etc. UN Certification and can be transported in aircraft.
 The 22 amp pack is only 1.25 kgs.